nuts-foundation/nuts-node/docs/pages/getting-started/4-connecting-crm.rst

     }

 The ``id`` at the top level needs to be extracted and stored as your vendor DID.
-In the example above this would be ``did:nuts:2mF6KT6eiSx5y2fwTP4Y42yMUh91zGVkbu4KMARvCJz9``
+In the example above this would be ``did:nuts:2mF6KT6eiSx5y2fwTP4Y42yMUh91zGVkbu4KMARvCJz9``.
+The DID Document shouldn't be stored since the Nuts node will do this for you.

 Setting vendor contact information
 ==================================